Arts & Sciences College of Arts & Sciences

 If a student receives a grade lower than C in a course in his or her chosen major, it will not count toward the major.
 Further, students should plan to retake a course with a grade of less than C before continuing on in the major with any course requiring that course as a prerequisite.

-Students must complete at least 1/2 of the coursework in their chosen major field in residence, including 6 hours at the 300 or 400 level, regardless of the number of hours transferred.
+Transfer students must complete at least 18 hours of the coursework in their chosen major at UNL, regardless of the number of hours transferred.
 A summary of the major areas of study for degrees offered by the College of Arts and Sciences includes:

 Actuarial Science